-Selected topics in philosophy studies for ways in which they illustrate important contributions of individual thinkers at a given time in history, or significant changes in attitudes toward the human condition, or new ways of answering perennial questions of philosophy.
+Selected topics in philosophy, addressing contributions of historically important thinkers, or views of the human condition, or perennial questions of philosophy, in metaphysics, epistemology, or ethics.
 Admission by permission of the director.
 May replace General Education course PHIL 110.
 3 sem. hrs.
 3 crs.